Looking for an intense workout that’s fun, effective, and doesn’t require any equipment? Look no further!

 The shoes you wear in Agility X matter.
 There are a lot of lateral movements.
 You need good support.
 If you have a pair of cross-trainers, wear those.

 Tony puts two pieces of tape on the ground running parallel.
 He doesn’t tell you how far apart he makes them but you’ll want to adjust them for your personal ability, anyway.
-I use the width of my exercise step (about 3.5 feet) to space them and I make them about 2.5 feet long.
+I use the width of my aerobic step (about 3.5 feet) to space them and I make them about 2.5 feet long.
 Don’t get out a measuring tape.
 Just put them down.
 Tony has little ‘X’s’ drawn on his tape.
 I’ve never done that.
 You can if you want to.

 You don’t have to put tape on the floor.
 If you’re working out on a tiled floor you can use the grout lines in your tile for a visual to do the exercises.
 I usually forget that I need tape for this workout and I get by just fine without it but Tony does use the tape for every exercise.